Inguinal Hernia Repair

 What will happen during an inguinal hernia repair?

 - You will be given general anesthesia to keep you asleep and free from pain during surgery.
 You may also be given local anesthesia to numb the surgery area Local anesthesia may help decrease your pain after surgery.
 To fix the hernia laparoscopically, your healthcare provider will make a small incision above or to the side of your hernia.
-Next, he will insert a laparoscope.
+Next, your provider will insert a laparoscope.
 A laparoscope is a long metal tube with a light and camera on the end.
-He will insert other instruments by making 2 to 3 smaller incisions at different places on your abdomen.
-In an open hernia repair, your healthcare provider will make 1 large incision near your groin.
+Other instruments will be inserted into 2 to 3 smaller incisions at different places on your abdomen.
+In an open hernia repair, your provider will make 1 large incision near your groin.

 - In both types of hernia repair, tools are used to remove the sac that contains your organs or abdominal tissue.
 Next, your healthcare provider will move your organs or tissue back into the correct place.
 Stitches or mesh may be used to close or cover the opening in your abdominal wall.
 This may prevent your organs and tissues from bulging through it again.
-Your healthcare provider may check the opposite side of your lower abdomen for a hernia.
-He will do this before he closes your incisions.
-He may close the incisions in your skin with stitches, medical glue, or strips of medical tape.
+Your provider may check the opposite side of your lower abdomen for a hernia.
+Your provider will do this before your incisions are closed.
+The incisions may be closed with stitches, medical glue, or strips of medical tape.

 What will happen after an inguinal hernia repair?